Mortaza-Seydi/Task-Manager/README.md

 # Photos

-## you can SignIn or SignUp
+## You can sign in or sign up

 ![login](preview/login.png)

-## in this page you can create your teams or projects and add it's members from registered users.
-## this project is available for other members.
+## In this page you can create your teams or projects and add it's members from registered users.
+This project is available for other members.

 ![projects](preview/projects.png)

-## in this page admin user (creator of project or team) can add task and assign it to members and himself.
-## you can see the deadline of tasks in calender and task details. notice only admin can drag tasks in calender to change it's deadline.
-## other members can drag their tasks in task board to change their status.
+## In this page admin user (creator of project or team) can add task and assign it to members and himself.
+You can see the deadline of tasks in calender and task details.
+Notice only admin can drag tasks in calender to change it's deadline.
+Other members can drag their tasks in task board to change their status.

 ![tasks](preview/tasks.png)

-## in this page user can see status or all his projects and his status in all projects.
+## In this page user can see status or all his projects and his status in all projects.

 ![report](preview/report.png)